sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 AS12552 -> Destination
 {{< /d2 >}}

-These routes change thousands of times per second, constantly reshaping the internet’s topology.
+In this state, the route from `Router` -> `Netstream (AS8283)` -> `Google (AS15169)` was chosen, at least for now.
+The underlying routes of the global Internet change thousands of times per second, constantly reshaping the topology.

 #### Sources of BGP Data